Which European Airlines Allow Dogs in the Cabin in 2023?

 Flying to a range of destinations across Greece and Europe, pets are allowed in the cabin on Sky Express flights, except for flights to and from London.

-For pets flying in the cabin, there is a maximum weight of 8kg, including the carrier bag, with soft bags preferred.
-A maximum size of 55 x 40 x 20cm applies and a fee of €20.
-You are required to make a pet booking at least 24 hours in advance and be at the check-in counter at least one hour before the flight.
+For pets flying in the cabin, there is a maximum weight of 8kg, including the carrier bag.
+Soft bags are preferred, with a maximum size of 55 x 40 x 20cm applying.

 Click here for the full pet policy.